 People are more kindly to each other, react more peacefully to stress and smile all the time.
 There's the chaos of New Year’s shopping and the festive fun of parties and events - and the tranquillity of post New Year’s Eve day when you can walk, drive around without drowning in shoppers.
 1st January and days coming afterwards are the best time for doing all sorts of things where whole family can enjoy, make memories and strength the bond of family.

 There is so much to do at Christmas and New Year’s holidays in Belgrade every year.

 Shopping for a Christmas tree and decorations

 There are many people in Serbia who love decorating their homes for Christmas and New Year’s Eve.
 This includes decorating the Christmas tree.
 Of course to decorate the tree, you will need a tree and good variety of decorations.
 Only question is the choice between plastic and the real tree.
 Plastic trees are commonly used in Serbia, because they are cheaper and long lasting.
 But with the plastic one, you don’t have the amazing holiday ritual of shopping for the best Christmas tree and the kids would never forgive you.
 Then your best choice is shopping Christmas tree with roots in a pot, offering you a possibility to plant it after holiday season.
 Famous spots to do so are every open market, Cvetni trg, JKP „Zelenilo – Beograd” in Vojvode Stepe 405 street and Zemun hothouse in Majevickoj street.
-If the mentioned locations are not working for you, we are sure you can find a Christmas trees with roots on every city market.
-Decorations are available in every shopping centre or open market.
+Decorations are available in every shopping centre.

 When: Middle of December